docker/docs/ee/dtr/user/manage-images/sign-images/index.md

 ---

 Two key components of the Docker Trusted Registry are the Notary Server and the Notary Signer.
-These two containers offer the required components for using Docker Content Trust (DCT) out of the box.
-[Docker Content Trust](/engine/security/trust/content_trust/) allows you to sign image tags, therefore whoever pulls the image can validate that they are getting the image you created.
+These two containers provide the required components for using Docker Content Trust (DCT) out of the box.
+[Docker Content Trust](/engine/security/trust/content_trust/) allows you to sign image tags, therefore giving consumers a way to verify the integrity of your image.

 As part of DTR, both the Notary and the Registry servers are accessed through a front-end proxy, with both components sharing the